 - 1 cup granulated sugar

 - 2 cups all purpose flour

-- 2 tsp baking powder
+- 2 teaspoons baking powder

-- 1/2 tsp salt
+- 1/2 teaspoon salt

-Preheat your oven to 350 °F. Grease a standard loaf pan ( 9x5x3 inches approximately) and set aside.
+- Preheat your oven to 350 °F. Grease a standard loaf pan ( 9x5x3 inches approximately) and set aside.

-In a large mixing bowl, beat together the butter and sugar until creamy and smooth.
+- In a large mixing bowl, beat together the butter and sugar until creamy and smooth.
 Beat in the eggs, one at at a time until fully combined.
 Mix in the orange zest and juice until combined.

-Spoon into the prepared loaf pan, smoothing out the top.
-BBake for 55-60 minutes or until a cake tester or toothpick inserted into the middle comes out clean.
+- Spoon into the prepared loaf pan, smoothing out the top.
+Bake for 55-60 minutes or until a cake tester or toothpick inserted into the middle comes out clean.
 Remove from the oven and let cool until you can touch the pan safely.
 Turn out onto a rack to cool completely.

-Glaze with my Orange Icing Glaze when fully cooled.
+- Glaze with my Orange Icing Glaze when fully cooled.